 In fact, some of the villagers have fallen in love with the turtles and terrapins (who can blame them?) and now work hard to conserve and protect them.

 Take Pak Wazel's family, for example.
 He and his son, Azmi, are involved in the conservation project as members of the Geng Tuntung (Terrapin Guardians).

 And his daughter, Nurul, who runs a food stall, gets extra business when TCS gets her to do the catering for its outreach programmes.

 So adopt a terrapin or seven, and see your good multiplied, because what's good for the terrapin is good for the terrapin guardian.

-Adopt a terrapin or 10 and help the non-profit Turtle Conservation Society of Malaysia restore depleted wild populations of freshwater terrapins and turtles through research, conservation, education and public outreach.
+Help the non-profit Turtle Conservation Society of Malaysia restore depleted wild populations of freshwater terrapins and turtles through research, conservation, education and public outreach.